PROGRAM

 Central Baltimore Weaver Awards

-Applications open June 15, 2026
+Applications are open June 15, 2026 - August 31, 2026

-What is weaving?
+What is Weaving?

 Weaving is the practice of building meaningful relationships that set the conditions for social trust to grow in communities.
 It begins with a simple commitment: to see one another as equal in dignity, even when experiences and viewpoints differ.